molinerisLab/3plex/README.md

 `Score_best`: PATO best score (sum of the matches).

 ---

-# Run 3plex with Singularity

-Find the Singularity image at [3plex/singularity_images/](https://github.com/molinerisLab/3plex/singularity_images/)

----

 # 3plex Snakemake workflows

-The following section illustrates how to perform 3plex downstream analyses to additionally evaluate the significance of the triplex-forming capability of an ssRNA.
+The following section illustrates how to perform 3plex downstream analyses to evaluate the significance of the triplex-forming capability of an ssRNA.

 The workflows are handled with [Snakemake](https://snakemake.github.io/) and structured with [dap](https://github.com/molinerisLab/dap).